The Future of the Internet | Where Are We Headed?

 - Push for stronger encryption laws to protect privacy.

-- Stay informed—knowledge is power in the digital age.
+- Stay informed knowledge is power in the digital age.

-Pro Tip: The internet’s future isn’t set in stone—we have a say in what happens next.
+Pro Tip: The internet’s future isn’t set in stone.
+We have a say in what happens next.

-The Internet is Changing—Are You Ready?
+The Internet is Changing, Are You Ready?

-The future internet could be centralized and controlled or decentralized and free—it depends on the choices we make now.
+The future internet could be centralized and controlled or decentralized and free.
+It depends on the choices we make now.

 - AI and algorithms are taking over more of our digital lives.